oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai-aiw2025/query-using-select-ai-aiw2025.md

     The code sections are hidden.
 It is good practice to hide the code section of a **`%md`** paragraph since you are only interested in looking at the formatted output.

-4. _**Important:** Before you can run this notebook, you'll have to make changes to the following three paragraphs in the notebook if the region that is assigned to your Sandbox reservation is not **Brazil East (Sao Paulo) (sa-saopaulo-1)** as in our example:_
+4. _**Important:** Before you can run this notebook, you'll have to scroll down the notebook and make changes to the following three paragraphs if the **Generative AI Endpoint Region** that is assigned to your Sandbox reservation is not **Brazil East (Sao Paulo) (sa-saopaulo-1)** as in our example:_

     ![Our sandbox region example](./images/region-example.png =60%x*)